Kev2000-Github/calculator/README.md

 # calculator
-A simple calculator function made in javascript
+This is a simple calculator function made in javascript it accepts a string of arithmetic operations(limited to adittion, subtraction, multiplication and division) and returns the result in string format

+Install dependencies

+`npm install`

+Run test

+`npm run test`